SpikeInterface/spikeinterface/README.md

 All documentation for SpikeInterface can be found here: https://spikeinterface.readthedocs.io/en/latest/.

 ## SpikeInterface contributors
-For any correspondence, contact Alessio Buccino (alessiop.buccino@gmail.com), Cole Hurwitz (colehurwitz@gmail.com), Jeremy Magland (jmagland@flatironinstitute.org) or Matthias Hennig (m.hennig@ed.ac.uk), or just write an issue!
+For any correspondence, contact Alessio Buccino (alessiop.buccino@gmail.com), Cole Hurwitz (colehurwitz@gmail.com), Samuel Garcia (samuel.garcia@cnrs.fr), Jeremy Magland (jmagland@flatironinstitute.org) or Matthias Hennig (m.hennig@ed.ac.uk), or just write an issue!

 The following people have contributed code to the project as of 08 June 2020: